-Since USB drives are the easy and portable solution, we can start with the USB drives to transfer files.
+Since USB drives are an easy and portable solution, we can start with the USB drives to transfer files.
 Flash drives are available in the range of 16GB to 256GB for a very low price.
 Please see the fast transfer USB 3 USB SanDisk flash drive from Amazon that supports to transfer up to 5 times faster (90MB/s) than standard USB 2.0 drives.
-USB drives, by default formatted into FAT32, that is compatible with both Mac and Windows.
+USB drives, by default formatted into FAT32, which is compatible with both Mac and Windows.
 Two drawbacks on this format are that FAT32 supports maximum file size into 4GB and FAT 32 format is more susceptible to disk errors and offers no security.
 We strongly recommend this method for a temporary purpose file transfer.

 Use Portable Hard Disks to Transfer Files